mbernste/mbernste.github.io/_posts/2023-09-03-determinants_formula.md

 When one is usually first taught determinants, they are supposed to take it as a given that this formula calculates the volume of an $m$-dimensional parallelepided; however, if you're like me, this is not at all obvious.
 How on earth does this formula calculate volume?
 Moreover, why is it recursive?

-In this post, I am going to attempt to demystify this definition.
+In this post, I am going to attempt to derive this formula from first principles.
 We will start with the base case of a 2×2 matrix, verify that it indeed computes the volume of the parallelogram formed by the columns of the matrix, and then move on to the determinant for larger matrices.

 $2 \times 2$ matrices